 Online presence audit scorecard

-Use this scorecard to make the audit concrete.
+This scorecard makes the audit concrete.

 Do not average the score and call it done.